 Search warrants on the suspected traffickers were served on Saturday, and Park City Police Chief Wade Carpenter said at a Wednesday press conference the case was successful because of the ability of local agencies to tap into the resources of federal partners.

 Phone and other "electronic communications" between Perez-Vargas and Romero-Barajas were intercepted multiple times between August and October, according to court documents.
 On Oct.
-5, a search warrant executed at a hotel where Perez-Vargas was staying yielded one pound of methamphetamine in a child's diaper bag, according to court documents.

 "We knew we didn't have locally the expertise that was necessary to really infiltrate these organizations," said Summit County Sheriff Dave Edmunds.
 "In this particular case, we were able to successfully infiltrate a lot of their telecommunications."